-Recommendation #6: The Board of Pilot Commissioners adopts a procedure requiring applicants for the training program, the license or renewal, and pilot trainees undergoing annual physical examinations to provide the most recent completed CG-719K, all supporting documentation for condition/medications requiring further review or waiver under NVIC, and results of the review/waiver to the Board appointed physician and the Medical Review Officer.
+Recommendation #10: The Board of Pilot Commissioners adopts a procedure requiring applicants for the training program, the license or renewal, and pilot trainees undergoing annual physical examinations to provide the most recent completed CG-719K, all supporting documentation for medical condition/medications requiring further review or waiver under NVIC 04-08, or the successor thereto, and results of the review/waiter to the Board appointed physician and the Medical Review Officer.

 This procedure involves the release of personal health information.
 The procedure should require an acknowledgement and a release to ensure the proper authorization and disclosure of the information.
-The following two steps are suggested:
+The following two steps are recommended:

-- 1. The applicants acknowledge the requirement to disclose personal health information to the Board appointed physician and the Medical Review Officer concurring physician) similar to the privacy act statement on page 1 of the most recent CG-719K. - 2.
+- 1. The applicants acknowledge the requirement to disclose personal health information to the Board appointed physician and the Medical Review Officer 9concurring physician) similar to the privacy act statement on page 1 of the most recent CG-719K. - 2.
 The pilot or pilot trainees sign a release of information on the statement of fitness for duty.
 This release could serve as authorization under sec.217 medical Examination (c) (1) to provide the information to the reviewing physician(s).
 It could be similar to the release in Section II of the most recent CG-719K form.